kvnpotter/phishing-analysis/README.md

 - Get tracking working.
 As of now, GoPhish does identify cases where the recipient clicked the phishing link, and can obtain credentials, however it does not detect when recipients simply open the email.
 - Allow for user admin on GoPhish instance, and setting reporting email automatically (however, from the source code of GoPhish, it does not seem possible to do so, and has to be set mmanually via the GUI).
 - Integrate data reporting with actual campaign data.
 As of now, dummy data is being used, due to time constraints.
+- Improve user data storage in SQL database (instead of a list of dictionaries as a variable in the API).